 - Here is one example of this.
 Researchers are looking at soil microbiome indicators in the same manner.

 - Thanks to Jordon Wade for first pointing this out to me.
-He is lead author on a soon-to-be-published paper (preprint version) that aims to address this problem.
+He is lead author on this paper (open access) that aims to address this problem: